DataCater/datacater/k8s-manifests/README.md

   --set "postgres.username=postgres" > k8s-manifests/minikube-with-postgres-ns-default.yaml
 ```

-# Create and working with Redpanda manifest
+# Create Minikube manifest with DataCater and Redpanda

 Redpanda offers a Helm chart for a quick and easy installation.
-We convert this helm chart to a Kubernetes Manifest to provide a quick and easy
+We convert this Helm chart to a Kubernetes Manifest to provide a quick and easy
-installation and integration with our Open-Core product.
+installation and integration with our open-core product.
-If the redpanda version needs to be updated, the following steps can be done.
+If you want to update Redpanda, please perform the following steps:

-1. Add the RedPanda repository to your helm client
+1. Add the Redpanda repository to your local Helm client.
 ```
 helm repo add redpanda https://charts.redpanda.com/
 ```

-2. Generate the kubernetes manifest from the helm chart, optionally changing some default values
+2. Generate the Kubernetes manifest from the Helm chart.
+Optionally, adjust configuration values.
 ```
 helm template redpanda redpanda/redpanda \
   --set "statefulset.replicas=1" \